TYPO3-cookbooks/site-otrs-sectypo3org/README.md

 # PGP/GPG Setup

 The PGP setup has to be done manually (files in `/opt/otrs/.gnupg`).
 Those files have to be readable for the web site user.
+List GPG keys with `gpg --list-keys --homedir /opt/otrs-gnupg`, get the expiring key, edit the key with `gpg --homedir /opt/otrs-gnupg --edit-key <KEY-ID>`, use `key <NUM>` to select the key and the `expire` command to update the expiration time for the relevant keys.
+End with `save` and set proper ownership and permissions on the keyfiles afterwards.

 # License and Maintainer